Calculate court filing deadlines with federal and California court rules, holiday adjustments, and service extensions

 Comprehensive answers to frequently asked questions about legal deadline calculations in federal and California state courts.

-In both federal and California courts, if the last day of a deadline period falls on a Saturday, Sunday, or legal holiday, the deadline automatically extends to the next day that is not a weekend or holiday.
-Under FRCP 6(a)(1)(C), the period "continues to run until the end of the next day that is not a Saturday, Sunday, or legal holiday."
-California CCP 12a has similar provisions.
-This extension is automatic - you don't need to file a motion or get court approval.
+If the last day of a deadline period falls on a Saturday, Sunday, or legal holiday, the deadline automatically extends to the next day that is not a weekend or holiday under FRCP 6(a)(1)(C) and CCP 12a.
+The extension is automatic and does not require a motion.

-Calendar days include every day - weekdays, weekends, and holidays.
-Court days (sometimes called "business days" or "judicial days") exclude weekends and court holidays.
-Federal courts generally use calendar days for deadline calculations.
+Calendar days include every day.
+Court days exclude weekends and court holidays.
+Federal courts generally use calendar days.
 California uses calendar days for most deadlines, but certain motion deadlines (like the 9-day opposition period under CCP 1005) are calculated in court days.
-When a rule specifies "court days," you must skip Saturdays, Sundays, and holidays in your count.
-Always check whether the specific rule says "days" or "court days."

-Under California Rules of Court 8.104, a notice of appeal must be filed within 60 days after the superior court clerk serves notice of entry of judgment, or within 60 days after the party filing the appeal serves or is served notice of entry, or within 180 days after entry of judgment - whichever occurs first.
-Cross-appeals must be filed within 20 days of the first notice of appeal.
-Like federal appeals, this deadline is jurisdictional and cannot be extended except in very limited circumstances.
+California Rules of Court 8.104: notice of appeal must be filed within 60 days after the superior court clerk serves notice of entry, or 60 days after service by a party, or 180 days after entry of judgment, whichever occurs first.